foundry4/connected-data-amanita/README.md

-# Google Container Engine Skeleton Service
+# Content Graph API

-Skeleton Google Container Engine (GKE) service.
+API for the content graph.
 Implemented with the Python 2 [Flask](http://flask.pocoo.org/) microframework and running with [Green Unicorn](http://gunicorn.org/) Python WSGI HTTP Server.